-Updated: Jan 2
+Updated: Mar 2

-Cannabis came into my life through my grandmother's love of horticulture and her passion for native plant folklore across cultures and time.
-The bookshelves of her study were filled with indigenous artifacts, animal skulls, and books on topics ranging from witchcraft and herbalism to modern art and gender studies.
-Dr. Holly Love was a free-thinker and a bold feminist who defied the status quo and always challenged her four granddaughters to do what they love.
+Outspoken, smart, and a proud feminist, Holly Love (she always insisted we call her by her first name) attended UC Berkeley in the 1940s after surviving the Great Depression by picking pears on a farm.
+Then, much later in life, she pursued a doctorate in archaeology at UCLA and traveled to Costa Rica where she studied how indigenous people's diets affected the development of their culture.
+The bookshelves of her study were filled with dusty artifacts, animal skulls, and books on topics ranging from witchcraft and herbalism to modern art and gender studies.
+Dr. Holly Love was a free-thinker and a bold feminist who defied the status quo and always challenged her four granddaughters to do what we love.

 (Pictures of Dr. Doris Holly Love's garden in Malibu, California)

-Not long after she passed, I left behind my advertising career in NYC and moved to Austin, TX.
-There, my husband and I were certified in Permaculture Design through the Austin Permaculture Guild.
-I learned how to distill essential oils and formulate various types of plant medicine like mushroom tinctures and herbal oil infusions.
+With the memory of my grandmother in my mind, I enrolled in a 6-month Permaculture Design course through the Austin Permaculture Guild.
+During that time, I learned how to distill essential oils and formulate various types of plant medicine like mushroom tinctures and herbal oil infusions.
 It was a natural progression to incorporate cannabis into these teachings.

 From 2016-2017, we transformed the property into a bohemian, hippie oasis devoted to beekeeping, permaculture, and the calming power of nature.
 It's become a popular event center and is the birthplace of Her Royal Hempress.
 Most recently, we had the honor of hosting the first Taste of Texas Hemp Cup as seen on KVUE News.